What It Really Means to Take Care of Yourself

 Making yourself a priority is not selfish.
 It is, in the long run, the most generous thing you can do.

 Not all the time.
 Not in every situation.
-But regularly, consistently, as a practice — choosing yourself in the small moments that add up to a life.
+But regularly, consistently — choosing yourself in the small moments that add up to a life.

 Where to Begin

 You do not need a routine.
-You do not need a morning ritual or an evening wind-down or a weekly schedule of carefully curated self care practices.
+You do not need a perfectly structured morning or a carefully curated evening wind-down.

 You need one question.